 Dear future roommate,

-First things first, just a heads up, if you’re ever looking for a midnight snack at some point, you’re free to search my fridge or cabinet for some, but I’m going to warn you beforehand that they’ll mostly be filled with a stash of oreos and basically all other treats comprised of… oreos.
-Oreo yoghurt, oreo cupcakes, oreo cereal, yeah you get the picture.
+First things first--just a heads up--if you’re ever looking for a midnight snack at some point, you’re free to search my fridge or cabinet for some, but I’m going to warn you beforehand that they’ll mostly be filled with a stash of Oreos and basically all other treats comprised of… Oreos.
+Oreo yoghurt, Oreo cupcakes, Oreo cereal, yeah you get the picture.

 As an Indonesian student who went to a school in Indonesia that was filled with more than 75% international students, I’m accustomed to interacting with people from all different types of cultures.
 I can tell you that I’ve managed to learn a few words of Korean, Dutch, Japanese, and even Danish from a lot of my friends back home.